Father Peter Gori cleared of abuse allegation, reinstated

 Help us expand our reach!
 Please share this article

-BRAINTREE -- The Archdiocese of Boston announced March 30 that Augustinian Father Peter Gori has been cleared of an allegation of abuse and that Cardinal Seán P. O'Malley, has returned him to active ministry.
+The Archdiocese of Boston announced March 30 that Augustinian Father Peter Gori has been cleared of an allegation of abuse and that Cardinal Seán P. O'Malley has returned him to active ministry.
 Father Gori has also been reinstated as pastor of St. Augustine Parish in Andover and will return to the parish by Palm Sunday.

 The archdiocese said the reinstatement "follows the completion of a thorough and independent investigation of the facts and circumstances surrounding an allegation of abuse over 25 years ago.
 The investigation finding is that the allegation is unsubstantiated."